-Life Sciences Innovation Export Hub will host its first Bootcamp on 25 November 2020 via Zoom
+Life Sciences Innovation Export Hub will host its first Bootcamp on 25 November 2020 via Zoom.

-Please join us for the Life Sciences Innovation Export Hub’s introductory virtual bootcamp – a new collaboration in life sciences between Life Sciences Queensland, Australia China Technology Incubator and Queensland University of Technology supported by the DISER’s SME Export Hub Program to offer SMEs, startups, entrepenerurs and researchers in the life sciences sector insight and access to Asian export markets.
+Join our introductory virtual bootcamp – a new collaboration in life sciences between Life Sciences Queensland, Australia China Technology Incubator and Queensland University of Technology supported by the DISER’s SME Export Hub Program to offer SMEs, startups, entrepenerurs and researchers in the life sciences sector insight and access to Asian export markets.

 This will be our first event for Hub participants and provide participants exclusive access to a number of industry and sectoral leaders such as Brandwood CKC, FB Rice, H+ Labs/TUS, MTPConnect and more.